Impact of Covid-19 crisis on services

 Schools were closed in most Member States in the second week of March.
 Public events were cancelled by almost all Member States and private gatherings (with numbers of persons varying from 2 to 50) were banned.
 In almost all countries, bars, restaurants and hotels were closed.
 In addition, most countries closed retail shops except for supermarkets, pharmacies and banks.
 In Italy and Spain, non-essential production was stopped and several countries imposed regional or even national lockdown measures, which further stifled the economic activities in many areas.

 The large majority of the prevention measures were taken during mid-March 2020.
 Most of the prevention measures and restrictions were kept throughout April.
 In May and June, most measures were completely or partly lifted which resulted in an increase in service production activities.
 This dynamic development during the summer was not strong enough to regain the earlier losses.

 With increasing Covid-19 cases after the summer holidays, several countries re-introduced containment measures in September and October.
-Unlike the measures in spring, these did usually not include the closing of shops but rather included hygienic measures, social distancing, restrictions of public gatherings etc. Generally, hotel and restaurant services were again most strongly affected.
+Unlike the measures in spring, these did usually not include the closing of shops but rather included hygiene measures, social distancing, restrictions of public gatherings etc. Generally, hotel and restaurant services were again most strongly affected.

-Figure 1 shows the quarterly development of services turnover between Q1 2020 and Q2 2021 for total services and for the various service groups.
+Figure 1 shows the quarterly development of services turnover between Q4 2019 and Q4 2021 for total services and for the various service groups.
 Please note that financial and insurance services, as well as public services are not included.